CybercentreCanada/assemblyline-service-metadefender/README.md

 * **av_safelist_config**: Dictionary containing details that we will use for revising or omitting antivirus signature hits
   * **blocklist**: A list of antivirus vendors who we want to omit from all results
   * **kw_score_revision_map**: A dictionary where the keys are the keywords that could be found in signatures, and the value is the revised score
-  * **sig_score_revisions**: A dictionary where the keys are the signatures that you want to revise, and the values are the scores that the signatures will be revised to
+  * **sig_score_revision_map**: A dictionary where the keys are the signatures that you want to revise, and the values are the scores that the signatures will be revised to

 ## Updating Antivirus Definitions